akriegman/Hentriacontaphone/README.md

 Main.js is the output of compiling Main.elm

-Main.elm and index.html are my code.
+Main.elm and index.html are the code.